bookofproofs/bookofproofs.github.io/_sources/history/17th-century/borelli.md

 ### Mathematical Profile (Excerpt):
 * The first obvious question must be to ask about the name Borelli.
-* It is a somewhat complicated story, but the subject of this biography was baptised Giovanni Francesco Antonio Alonso.
 * The Spanish soldiers were stationed in the three forts of Naples, the Castel Sant'Elmo, the Castel dell'Ovo, and the Castel Nuovo where Miguel Alonso was when Giovanni was born.
-* His mother, Laura Porrello, was a local girl and Giovanni was the eldest of his parents' six children; five boys, Giovanni, Domenico Onofrio, Salvatore, Filippo, Diego and one girl, Caterina.
 * We will see below why, later in his life, Giovanni wanted to change his name.
-* He adopted Alfonso, as the Italian version of his father's name Alonso, and the surname Borelli which was a version of his mother's surname Porrello.
-* His brother Filippo (born 9 March 1614) also changed his name to Borelli.
-* Giovanni's other brothers and sister did not reach adulthood.
-* He remained there until his death in 1624 but Borelli's mother Laura continued to live at the Castel Sant'Elmo, probably undertaking some type of work for the troops there, until her death in 1640.
-* We do not have any details of Borelli's life after his father returned to Naples in 1617.
 * It is likely that Borelli was one of these students.
 * It is also likely, but not certain, that Borelli attended medical lectures at the University of Naples.
 * No record of his attendance exists, but being a student of Campanella and also attending the university would explain Borelli's educational standards when he went to Rome in around 1628 - he was about 20 years of age.